xinwenfu/VChat_GMON_SEH/README.md

 	<img src="Images/exploit1-exception-ESP.png" width=600>

-      * We can see that the `ESP` register (Containing the stack pointer) holds the address of `00BCED88`; however, an address related to our buffer is stored as `00BCED90`, which means we need to traverse 8-bytes before we reach a segment of the stack we control. *Remember* this is a 32-bit program!
+      * We can see that the `ESP` register (Containing the stack pointer) holds the address of `00BCED88`; however, an address related to our buffer is stored at `00BCED90`.
+This is what the stack looks like when the SEH handler begins to run.
+We want to put code at 00BCED90 so that the code can run.
+How?

 6. We can use the fact that the extra 8 bytes is on the stack to our advantage and `pop` the extra data off into some register.
 The exact register does not matter, as we simply want to remove extra data from the stack.
 We can use `mona.py` to find a gadget that pops the two extra elements off the stack (8-bytes), which places the stack pointer `ESP` in the correct position for us to start executing the code we will inject into our buffer; Use the command `!mona seh -cp nonull -cm safeseh=off -o` in Immunity Debugger as shown below.